Doubly isogenous curves of genus two with a rational action of $D_6$: The family of genus-two curves with automorphism group D6

 \section{The family of genus-two curves with automorphism group \texorpdfstring{$D_6$}{D6}}

-Let $K$ be a field of characteristic other than~$2$ or~$3$.
-In this section we describe the moduli space for pairs $(C,\eps)$, where $C$ is a genus-$2$ curve over $K$ and $\eps$ is an embedding of the dihedral group $D_6$ with twelve elements into $\Aut C$, the group of ($K$-rational) automorphisms of~$C$.
+For fields $K$ of characteristic neither $2$ nor~$3$, we will describe the moduli space for pairs $(C,\eta)$, where $C$ is a genus-$2$ curve over $K$ and $\eta$ is an embedding of the dihedral group $D_6$ with twelve elements into $\Aut_K C$, the group of $K$-rational automorphisms of~$C$.
 Note that if the automorphism group of a genus-$2$ curve contains $S_3$, then the subgroup generated by the hyperelliptic involution and $S_3$ is isomorphic to~$D_6$.

-Previously, Cardona and Quer~\cite{CardonaQuer2007} gave a classification, over perfect fields~$K$, of genus-$2$ curves whose \emph{geometric} automorphism groups are isomorphic to~$D_6$; they give a geometric moduli space for such curves, describe the field of definition for each point in the moduli space, and describe the twists of those curves whose fields of definition are~$K$.
+Such curves have been studied by other authors, including Igusa~\cite{Igusa1960}, Ibukiyama, Katsura, and Oort~\cite{IbukiyamaKatsuraOort1986}, and Cardona and Quer~\cite{CardonaQuer2007}.
+In fact, Cardona and Quer gave a classification, over perfect fields~$K$, of genus-$2$ curves whose \emph{geometric} automorphism groups are isomorphic to~$D_6$; they give a geometric moduli space for such curves, describe the field of definition for each point in the moduli space, and describe the twists of those curves whose fields of definition are~$K$.
 For the present work we prefer the parametrization given below, because we only want to consider curves whose \emph{$K$-rational} automorphism groups are isomorphic to~$D_6$, and we want to emphasize the elliptic curves that fall out of our analysis.

 We fix a presentation of the group $D_6$: